jasonm23/TDD-deck/PITCHME.md

 ---

-# The alternative is pain
+The alternative is pain

+---

-- Tight coupling of objects
+Tight coupling of objects

+---

-- More difficult to understand
+More difficult to understand

+---

-- Hard to change
+Hard to change

+---

-- Hard to fix
+Hard to fix

-- Easy to break!
+---

+Bugs show up more often

 ---